 The 2022 release of the Fire 7 stays far under 100, whilst skipping out on the lock-screen ads.

-Read More: Best budget tablet for drawing in 2022
+Read More: Best budget tablet for drawing

 The device comes with a respectable 16GB of internal storage, 2GB of RAM and built-in access to Alexa through the FireOS.